-- a) Involve the internal specialists to: - Critically evaluate whether the model used by management to determine the value in use of the individual cash-generating units complies with the requirements of IAS 36. - Evaluate the reasonableness of the assumptions used by the administration of Group to determine the proper discount rates in each case. - Review that the projected cash flows are consistent with the historical audited information financial, and that any the effects of any non-recurring items that are not consistent with our understanding of the operations of the Group are properly excluded. - Selectively, recalculate the projections to test the amounts. - b) Perform tests on internal controls and substantive procedures related to the information used to build the financial model that determines the recoverable amount of the cash-generating units.
+a) Involve the Financial Advisory Services internal specialists to:

+Critically evaluate whether the model used by management to determine the value in use of the individual cash-generating units complies with the requirements of IAS 36.

+Evaluate the reasonableness of the assumptions used by the administration of Group to determine the proper discount rates in each case.

+Review that the projected cash flows are consistent with the historical audited financial information, and that any of the effects of any non-recurring items, that are not consistent with our understanding of the operations of the Group, are properly excluded.

+Recalculate the projections to test the amounts.

+b) Perform tests on internal controls and substantive procedures related to the information used to build the financial model that determines the recoverable amount of the CGU.

-Block issued by the Financial Intelligence Unit ("FIU")
+Blocking order issued by the Financial Intelligence Unit ("UIF" for its acronym in Spanish)

-On October 7, 2021, the FIU issued a blocking order which included Pochteca Materias Primas, S. A. de C. V. (PMP) (a subsidiary of the Entity) on its Blocked Persons List, thereby blocking the bank accounts of PMP with the financial institutions with which it has commercial relations.
+On October 7, 2021, the UIF issued a blocking order which included Pochteca Materias Primas, S. A. de C. V. (PMP) (a subsidiary of the Entity) on its Blocked Persons List, thereby blocking the bank accounts of PMP with the financial institutions with which it has commercial relations.

-As a result of this measure, PMP requested that the FIU renew its access to its economic resources, a request that was granted on October 18, 2021.
+As a result of this measure, PMP requested that the UIF renew its access to its economic resources, a request that was granted on October 18, 2021.
 Furthermore, PMP and the Entity have reiterated their willingness to continue collaborating with the authority to clarify this situation and comply with all applicable laws and regulations.
 PMP has filed the legal proceedings to which it is entitled to completely normalize the operation of these bank accounts.